kuka0len/set/README.md

 ```

 Set type models sets.
 The elements of a set are the keys of the underlying map.
-Because a set is a map, its elements (the keys of the map) must be comparable
+Since a set is a map, its elements (the keys of the map) must be comparable
 types, that is boolean, numeric, string, pointer, channel or interface types, or
 structs or arrays that contain only those types.